-Please ensure that you contact the College as soon as possible to discuss your needs.
+Please ensure that you contact the College no later than two weeks after the closing deadline for your examination session to discuss your needs.
 Although examiners will do their best to give candidates full consideration on the day, examinations are conducted with the local facilities that are available and it may not be possible to meet candidates' requirements if their needs are not known in advance.